ParasGosalia/stock-dashboard-ui/README.md

    i)This is a Spring Boot application which is just used to wrap the Angular application and provide a container to load the static files transpiled by typescript
    Below mentioned are details regarding the Angular application with Spring Boot build approach.

-   ii) The reason for using this approach is there would be no need to install nodejs and npm in local system to run this Angular application.
+   ii) The reason for using this approach is there would be no need to install nodejs and npm globally in your system to run this Angular application.

-   iii) I have used **frontend-maven-plugin** which will first install nodejs and npm locally, then it will build the Angular code and generate the output in dist folder.
+   iii) I have used **frontend-maven-plugin** which will first install nodejs and npm locally in your application folder, then it will build the Angular code and generate the output in dist folder.

    iv) Once all the static files are generated into dist folder, **maven-resources-plugin** copies all the static files under target classes/static folder so that it would get wrapped into jar with the maven build .